 Do you have any nutrition tips for male runners who are training for an upcoming race?

 Nutrition is key for top performance.
 It’s not just about what we’re eating, but when we’re eating it, too.
 What we eat before, during and after a workout will have a direct impact on our training.
-Ia runner doesn’t eat the right foods after an intense workout, they’re slowing down the recovery process.
+If a runner doesn’t eat the right foods after an intense workout, they’re slowing down the recovery process.
 By slowing down recovery, the runner is decreasing the chances of their body to be as ready as it could be for the next workout.

 Should men incorporate strength training into their race training to improve their fitness level and time?